valentincanonical/diy-microcloud/README.md

 <!--

-- Multipass multiple issues with VPN
-TODO: define the best workaround and document it in the workshop instructions

-LXD requires to build with charmcraft (very complex and useless)
+LXD requires to build with charmcraft (complex and useless)
 TODO: update with final LXD charm once ready, or distribute private precompiled charms

 - Timeouts